ietf-teep/architecture/draft-ietf-teep-architecture.md

 personalization data is normally loaded into the SGX enclave (the TA) after the TA has started.
-Although Case 1 is possible with SGX, there are no instances of this known to be in use at this time, since such a construction would required a special installation program and SGX TA to recieve the encrypted binary, decrypt it, separate it into the three different elements, and then install all three.
+Although Case 1 is possible with SGX, there are no instances of this known to be in use at this time, since such a construction would required a special installation program and SGX TA to receive the encrypted binary, decrypt it, separate it into the three different elements, and then install all three.
 This installation is complex, because the Client App decrypted inside the TEE must be passed out of the TEE to an installer in the REE which would install the Client App; this assumes that the Client